tidev/titanium-docs/docs/api/titanium/contacts.md

 certain fields.
 Check your default account in the iOS settings under contacts.
 If it's not 'iCloud', most likely it will not support fields such as alternateBirthday or socialProfile.

+These APIs are unavailable on macOS if the app is built on a version of Xcode < 12.

 ## Examples

 ### Request access to the address book